sighupio/fury-kubernetes-opa/README.md

 If you are new to KFD please refer to the [official documentation][kfd-docs] on how to get started with KFD.

 ## Overview

+> [!TIP]
+> [Starting from Kubernetes v1.25][kubernetes-pss-stable], [Pod Security Standards (PSS)][kubernetes-pss] are promoted to stable.
+For most use cases, the policies defined in the Pod Security Standards are a great starting point, consider applying them before switching to one the of tools provided by this module.
+>
+> For more advanced use-cases, where custom policies that are not included in the PSS must be enforced, this module is the right choice.

 The Kubernetes API server provides a mechanism to review every request that is made (object creation, modification, or deletion).
 To use this mechanism the API server allows us to create a [Validating Admission Webhook][kubernetes-vaw-docs] that, as the name says, will validate every request and let the API server know if the request is allowed or not based on some logic (policy).